Eeltsje Hiddes Halbertsma: Education

 Like his elder brother Justus, Eeltsje Halbertsma was sent to the French school in the provincial capital of Leeuwarden for a year by his mother, and after that, he was enrolled in the Latin school, also in Leeuwarden.
 There, he started following lessons probably just before Ruerdtsje Binnerts' death in December 1809.
-As their father, Hidde Halbertsma, hat died in January of that same year, the brothers became orphans because of this unfortunate event.
+As their father, Hidde Halbertsma, had died in January of that same year, the brothers became orphans because of this unfortunate event.
 Justus, the eldest brother, was studying in Amsterdam at the time.
 Eeltsje could continue his education in the Latin school because the middle brothers, Tsjalling and Binnert, kept their father's bakery running with the help of their father's baker's mates.
 As commuting from Grou to Leeuwarden and back again on a daily basis was out of the question with roads and transportation being what they were at that time, Eeltsje boarded in the city with one Hawerdink, an acquaintance of his brother Justus, who apparently introduced him to the most vulgar form of City Frisian, a Dutch (not Frisian) dialect which is spoken in the cities in Friesland.

 When he had finished his training in the Latin school, towards the end of 1814, Eeltsje Halbertsma left for Holland, where he started a study of medicine at the University of Leiden which lasted until April 1818.
 In the student city of Leiden, however, he became caught up in the rough night life, and that was why, by way of reorientation, he left for Heidelberg, in Germany, for half a year in the spring of 1818.
 There he enjoyed himself tremendously at the Ruprecht-Karls-Universität, and later in his life he always looked back on his Heidelberg period with a sense of wistfulness.
 The lessons he followed in Heidelberg for the most part had to do with obstetrics.
 After the summer, he returned to Leiden, where he ended his study by obtaining his doctorate in medicine on 13 October 1818.

 Afterwards, Halbertsma became physician in Purmerend, in northern Holland, where he lived for a year and a half, and also became involved with a local girl whom he referred to as "the Little Peacock" in his letters to his brother Justus.
 Eventually, though, he became ill, and was brought back to his family in Grou, probably towards the end of 1820.
 When he had recovered, he did not go back to Holland, but instead started a practice in the village where he was born.
-He would spend the rest of his life there, because, he wrote to his brother Justus, "Grou is alway lovely to me."
+He would spend the rest of his life there, because, he wrote to his brother Justus, "Grou is always lovely to me."
 Because of his good education, but also because of his compassionate bedside manner, Halbertsma had a very spread-out practice, with patients not only in Grou, but also scattered around the countryside and in neighbouring villages.
 This required him to travel a lot, for which he often had to depend on boats in the marshy lake country of Central Friesland.